prisma/prisma-engines/query-engine/js-connectors/js/smoke-test-js/README.md

 In the current directory:
 - Run `pnpm prisma:planetscale` to push the Prisma schema and insert the test data.
 - Run `pnpm planetscale` to run smoke tests against the PlanetScale database.

-Note: you used to be able to run these Prisma commands without changing the provider name, but [#4074](https://github.com/prisma/prisma-engines/pull/4074) changed that (see https://github.com/prisma/prisma-engines/pull/4074#issuecomment-1649942475).

 ### Neon